thejsj/datda/README.md

-# Motore
+# mtr

 Import MongoDB database and tables into RethinkDB.
 Import RethinkDB databases into MongoDB.

 This module helps you easily import databases to/from MongoDB to RethinkDB.
-The implementation is very simple.
-Motore merely gets all the collecitons/tables in your database and gets all the documents/rows in that collectiont/table and inserts them into the other database.
+The implementation is very simple. mtr merely gets all the collecitons/tables in your database and gets all the documents/rows in that collectiont/table and inserts them into the other database.

 ## Install